ActiveBooks has been Discontinued

 What happens if I move my ActiveBooks to a new computer and I need a new serial number?

-Please send an email to support@ActiveBooks.com requesting a new serial number.
-Note that this email address will be monitored until January 1 2018.
+Please send an email to support@ActiveBooks.net requesting a new serial number.
+Note that this email address may not be monitored after January 1 2019.

 Why have you stopped selling ActiveBooks?